Hendon F.C.: History

 Hendon reached the final of the FA Amateur Cup again the following season, but lost 3–1 to Wealdstone.
-After winning their third Amateur Cup with a 2–0 win against Enfield in 1971–72, a second Isthmian League title was won in 1972–73.
-The following season they reached the third round of the FA Cup, where they drew Newcastle United; after holding them to a 1–1 draw at St James' Park, Hendon lost 4–0 in a replay played at Watford's Vicarage Road.
+After winning their third Amateur Cup with a 2–0 win against Enfield in 1971–72, the club won the Coppa Ottorino Barassi, a competition between the top amateur teams in England and Italy, beating Unione Valdinievole 3–1 over two legs.
+A second Isthmian League title was won in 1972–73 and the following season they reached the third round of the FA Cup, where they drew Newcastle United; after holding them to a 1–1 draw at St James' Park, Hendon lost 4–0 in a replay played at Watford's Vicarage Road.
 In 1975–76 the club defeated a Football League club for the first time, beating Reading 1–0 in the first round, before losing to Swindon Town in the second round.

 In 2003–04 Hendon finished fourth in the Isthmian League Premier Division but declined to join the new Conference South.
 Having remained in the top division of the Isthmian League since joining it in 1963, Hendon finished in the relegation zone at the end of the 2005–06 season, but were reprieved after Canvey Island's resignation from the Football Conference.
 During the summer of 2010, the club was bought out by the Hendon FC Supporters Trust, an Industrial and Provident Society.
 In 2014–15 they were Premier Division runners-up, qualifying for the promotion play-offs; after beating Metropolitan Police 2–1 in the semi-finals, they lost the final 1–0 to Margate.
 The 2017–18 season saw the club finish third in the Premier Division.
 In the subsequent play-offs, they defeated Folkestone Invicta 4–0 in the semi-finals before losing the final 4–3 on penalties to Dulwich Hamlet.
-The club were placed in the Premier South Division of the Southern League for the 2018–19 season as part of the restructuring of the non-League pyramid.
+The club were placed in the Premier Division South of the Southern League for the 2018–19 season as part of the restructuring of the non-League pyramid.

+At the end of the 2023–24 season Hendon were transferred back to the Premier Division of the Isthmian League.